mdn/content/files/en-us/learn/javascript/building_blocks/looping_code/index.md

 1. First of all, we have some variable definitions — we have an array of contact information, with each item being a string containing a name and phone number separated by a colon.
 2. Next, we attach an event listener to the button (`btn`) so that when it is pressed some code is run to perform the search and return the results.
 3. We store the value entered into the text input in a variable called `searchName`, before then emptying the text input and focusing it again, ready for the next search.
 Note that we also run the [`toLowerCase()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method on the string, so that searches will be case-insensitive.
-4. Now on to the interesting part, the for loop:
+4. Now on to the interesting part, the `for...of` loop:

-    1. We start the counter at `0`, run the loop until the counter is no longer less than `contacts.length`, and increment `i` by 1 after each iteration of the loop.
-    2. Inside the loop, we first split the current contact (`contacts[i]`) at the colon character, and store the resulting two values in an array called `splitContact`.
+    1. Inside the loop, we first split the current contact at the colon character, and store the resulting two values in an array called `splitContact`.
-    3. We then use a conditional statement to test whether `splitContact[0]` (the contact's name, again lower-cased with [`toLowerCase()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase)) is equal to the inputted `searchName`.
+    2. We then use a conditional statement to test whether `splitContact[0]` (the contact's name, again lower-cased with [`toLowerCase()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase)) is equal to the inputted `searchName`.
 If it is, we enter a string into the paragraph to report what the contact's number is, and use `break` to end the loop.

-5. After `(contacts.length-1)` iterations, if the contact name does not match the entered search the paragraph text is set to "Contact not found.", and the loop continues looping until the condition is no longer true.
+4. After the loop, we check whether we set a contact, and if not we set the paragraph text to "Contact not found.".

 > **Note:** You can view the [full source code on GitHub](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/loops/contact-search.html) too (also [see it running live](https://mdn.github.io/learning-area/javascript/building-blocks/loops/contact-search.html)).